VanshKodi/WinShare/dev.md

 As of now the program works well on androids to check for windows and on isolated platforms is the next step

 ### If everything orks next step would be to get it add help section

+Project works absolutly fine , next step would be to add things like type win+R then ip and for android download cx explorer or similar apps and write password in a help section the help section also mentions things like how to change password username if needed